 You probably have regular activewear in your closet.
 Cycling is an active sport.
 Therefore, you can just wear general activewear for cycling, right?
-The short answer is no. Cycling apparel has specific features to make you more comfortable, more efficient, more protected, and generally happier riding your bike.
+The short answer is no. Cycling clothes have specific features to make you more comfortable, more efficient, more protected, and generally happier riding your bike.
 Check out our list of 7 reasons why you should get cycling-specific apparel.
 You can also check out our Bike Clothing Guide.

 First, let’s get this out of the way – Cotton is a terrible material for active wear.
 When you are active, you sweat.
 When you sweat, your clothing gets wet.
 When cotton gets wet, it stays wet.
 In addition, cotton takes a long time to dry out and does a poor job of actually cooling you as that water evaporates.

 Next time you’re out on a trail, take a look at the people exercising.
 You will be able to spot the cotton by the dark sweat marks!
 Performance materials like Lycra, Spandex, Nylon, Merino Wool, and Polyester pull that moisture off of your skin, transferring it to the outer layers of the material, and helping it to evaporate into the air.
 This transfer-evaporation process also helps to cool you, just how sweat is designed to work!
 This is something that cotton is horrible at!

 Do you know what makes clothing specific to cycling?
 It’s not always a “racing” thing.
 Sure, there is ridiculously engineered, high-performance aerodynamic clothing.
 But the primary purpose of cycling clothes is to help make your ride more enjoyable.
 Cycling clothing is engineered to help you stay more comfortable on the bike, ride longer, and to be more efficient – regardless of your riding level.
 Whether you’re riding around the block or across the country, cycling clothing WILL give you a better, more comfortable ride.